D0ct0rDave/GammaE/README.md

 Añadir documentación de tools con screenshot
 - Particle editor
 - GAS / GTS / MD2 / GEM Loader / GEM Saver / 3D Viewer
+-

+## Build
+Generate the Engine project files with gen_solution_vs2022.bat.
+This is located under $(RepositoryRoot)/GammaE.

+This will fenerate the engine project and solution files under the build directory.
+You can now open the solution file and do a full rebuild.

+You can now generate the Tools, the samples or the Main project project files.
+	- Tools: use gen_solution_vs2022.bat on $(RepositoryRoot)/GammaE/Tools
+	- Samples: use gen_solution_vs2022.bat on $(RepositoryRoot)/GammaE/Samples
+	- MainProject: use gen_solution_vs2022.bat on $(RepositoryRoot)/ProjectS

+	The main project folder may depend on the branch currently checkedout.
+		The current branches are:
+			ProjectS,
+			ProjectR,
+			Orion,
+			GammaE_Framework